 Again, part of the political decision is how much risk you want to accept in deploying a military capability.
 That’s a political decision, not an operational decision.
 An operational decision would be to rely on means of deterrence other than missile defence.

-But, ideally, for acquisition programs, you would have industry and the operational test community (which makes a lot of the final calls) say this is a very low risk technical system to put into operation, and then your political leadership would announce that’s your capability.
+Ideally, for acquisition programs, you would have industry and the operational test community (which makes a lot of the final calls) say this is a very low risk technical system to put into operation, and your political leadership would then announce what your capabilities are.

-They always have the opportunity to accept higher risk for other reasons, like deterrence reasons, and they would then say that we are going to go ahead and declare that this system is operational, even though it may not have met the full reliability testing requirements that we otherwise would ask for.
-That was a big reason that motivated us back in the last part of the last decade to develop a test program and submit it to Congress, and say all these things need to be tested to give yourself confidence.
+They always have the opportunity to accept higher risk for other reasons, such as deterrence, and they would then say that we are going to go ahead and declare that this system is operational, even though it may not have met the full reliability testing requirements that we otherwise would ask for.
+That was a big reason that motivated us back in the last part of the last decade to develop a test program and submit it to Congress.
+The test program said all these components discussed need to be tested to give yourself confidence.
 So look at that test program and look at where we have succeeded and where we have failed and that gives you a pretty good indicator of where we are in achieving the full certification and validation of a new missile or a new weapons system.
 That approach is not unique to missile defence.
 That’s any missile system, any ship, or any aircraft, that they put out there.
 That is the approach that’s always been taken because I don’t know of one better than thoroughly testing something operationally and realistically.

 After two consecutive test failures involving the CE-II EKV you decided to stop further delivery of CE-IIs intended to replace CE Is and you required a successful test prior to further delivery of CE IIs.
-Why was this sort of leadership absent in 2004, for example, when achieving an initial operative capability by December 2005, after the stationing of 8 GMD systems, the program was not halted to address problems at the time, but instead continued the delivery and production of CE I’s?
-Is there friction involved there between the agency and the political demands?
+Why was this sort of leadership absent in 2004, for example, when declaring an initial operative capability by December 2005?
+Is there friction involved there between the MDA and the political demands?

 There is not really a friction at that level.
 The friction, if there is one, would occur at the Secretary of Defense (Sec.
 Def.) level, because my predecessors and myself, we were bound to: 1) report everything as truthfully as we possible could and 2) to make proposals and recommendations, and to execute the program that was under the constraints given to us.
 Those constraints were set not only by Congress and funding, but also the President, and through the President, the Sec.
 Def.